llcllc666/550D/README.md

 ## 10.SLA

 Similarly,  I use 5 generative for loops, and each loop contain 32 mux.
 The first loop corresponds to shift by 1 or 0, the second loop corresponds to shift by 2 or 0, and so on.
-Inside each loop, there is a generative if statement to set one of the input of mux as 1 for certain looping variable.
+Inside each loop, there is a generative if statement to set one of the input of mux as 1 or 0 based on the sign of dataA for certain looping variable.